Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 sudo ./mlnxofedinstall
 ```

 3. **IMPORTANT** The NICs must be configured with certain addresses hardcoded in the kernel patch to enable deep profiling of the TCP connections.
 This allows us to augment the kernel code without affecting the performance of other TCP connections, and makes the measurements more accurate.
-Set the IP address of the sender to `192.168.10.114/24` and the IP address of the receiver to `192.168.10.115/24`.
+Set the IP address of the server which is designated as the sender to `192.168.10.114/24` and similarly set the IP address of the server designated as the receiver to `192.168.10.115/24`.
 IP addresses can be set using the following command.

 ```
 sudo ifconfig <iface> <ip_addr>/<prefix_len>